 IRM In-House Training

-In-house training takes place on your company’s premises with no outside members of the public.
+In-house training takes place on your organisation’s premises with no outside members of the public.

 Other than the convenience and flexibility, there can also be a significant discount.